tongyul/attention-theme-zola/content/_index.md

-***Attention** is a Zola theme dedicated to helping the reader focus their attention.* I as the author of the **Attention** theme ~~definitely doesn't personally experience absolutely bleak and crippling attention issues that almost failed me a course in college-level writing~~—I mean—*I have attention issues*.
-I have some ideas about how to combat attention issues via document formatting, such as enlarged character spacing, font-choice, elimination of hard-to-read bolds, distinct styles for text and listing… and that's the basis for the **Attention** theme. ~~(You don't really need to pay full attention right now to my rambling as I'm just testing the SASS).~~
+***Attention** is a Zola theme dedicated to helping the reader focus their attention.* I as the author of the **Attention** theme ~~definitely doesn't personally experience absolutely bleak and crippling attention issues that almost failed me a course in college-level writing~~ have some ideas about how to combat attention issues via document formatting, such as enlarged character spacing, font-choice, elimination of hard-to-read bolds, distinct styles for text and listing… and that's the basis for the **Attention** theme. ~~(You don't really need to pay full attention right now to my rambling as I'm just testing the SASS).~~

+## Second-Level Heading

 I guess you might have been confused by all that you've just seen.
 What ~~the fuck~~ are these colors?
 Where are the **bolds** and *italics*? **Attention**